melaniewalsh/AI-for-Humanists/_pages/bibliography.md

 - **[Unsupervised Domain Adaptation of Contextualized Embeddings for Labeling](https://www.aclweb.org/anthology/D19-1433/)** by Xiaochuang Han and Jacob Eisenstein (2019)

-    - *Domain adaptive fine-tuning on Early Modern English and Twitter*
+    - *Domain adaptive fine-tuning on Early Modern English and Twitter.*

 - **[What about Grammar?
 Using BERT Embeddings to Explore Functional-Semantic Shifts of Semi-Lexical and Grammatical Constructions](http://ceur-ws.org/Vol-2723/short15.pdf)** by Lauren Fonteyn (2020)